 Could you talk a little bit more about your negotiation work in El Salvador and the lessons that you've applied to negotiating for the Colombian peace process?

-And neither of those things existed in Colombia.
+And none of those things existed in Colombia.
 Negotiations were just bilateral between the FARC and the government.
-They were friends in the process, there was Cuba, Norway, and two accompanying countries, Venezuela and Chile.
+There were guarantor countries in the process, Cuba and Norway, and two accompanying countries, Venezuela and Chile.
 But they didn't have the role of a mediator.
 None of the guarantor countries or accompanying countries had the power to say, “Sit at the table” and convene a meeting or say, “I want you both to bring me a draft in a week.”
-In a way, I took the role of a mediating platform, the role of a mediator, to some extent.
-But of course I wasn’t neutral either.
-Of course, I was a supporter of Colombian government, and I was representing the US government.
+In a way, I took the role of an informal mediator, to some extent.
+But I wasn’t neutral.
+I was a supporter of Colombian government, and I was representing the US government.
+But I built a relationship of trust and candor which allowed me to act more like a mediator than would normally be the case for a Special Envoy.

-But you asked me some things that we learned in El Salvador that are applicable for Colombia.
-I'd say one is that the correlation of forces on the battleground has to be such that the guerrillas no longer believe that time is on their side, that if they keep fighting things would get better and eventually they would take power.
-In the case of El Salvador, they launched a final offensive in November 1989, brought in thousands of combatants to the city, and shocked the army and the government.
+You asked me some things that we learned in El Salvador that are applicable to Colombia.
+I'd say one is that the correlation of forces on the battleground has to be such that the guerrillas no longer believe that time is on their side, that if they keep fighting things would not get better and they would not take power.
+In the case of El Salvador, the FMLN launched a final offensive in November 1989, brought in thousands of combatants to the city, and shocked the army and the government.
 But they didn't succeed, and the people didn't rise up.
-And I think they came to believe that they were suffering from attrition, losing cadre, and they thought they’d better negotiate while they still had leverage, because they were losing leverage on the battlefield every year.
+After the failure of that offensive they were suffering from attrition, losing cadre, and they thought they’d better negotiate while they still had leverage, because they were losing leverage on the battlefield every year.
 I think that was also true of the FARC.
 Their numbers had been trending way down.
 There was a time when they had about 25,000 soldiers in the field.
-When the peace negotiations were going on, they had about 8,000 full time and another five or six part time militias, but that was about half of what they once had.
+When the peace negotiations were going on, they had about 8,000 full time and another 5 or 6,000 part time militias, but that was about half of what they once had.

-And then secondly, I think I came to appreciate in the Central American negotiations the importance of deadlines and to push the party along from the outside, because with any peace negotiations ending a civil war, you have to create and sustain momentum.
-If you show the government of El Salvador and the FMLN guerrillas the final agreement at the beginning of the negotiations, they never would have signed onto negotiations because they think that such an agreement would have been possible.
-And at that stage of the process, they worked with the impossible.
-And so I think a similar dynamic was the case in the FARC.
+And then secondly I came to appreciate in the Central American negotiations the importance of deadlines and to push the parties along from the outside, because with any peace negotiations ending a civil war, you have to create and sustain momentum.
+If you had shown either the government of El Salvador or the FMLN the final agreement at the beginning of the negotiations, they never would have signed onto negotiations because such an agreement would have been politically unacceptable to the extremes on both sides. possible.
+I think a similar dynamic was the case in the FARC.
 We had to build confidence, really build towards the more transient issues and not tackle them in the beginning.

 I think I also learned the importance of being very candid and clear about the US position.
-I told the Colombian guerrillas something very similar to what I told the FMLN guerrillas: Your problem with the United States is not that you're trying to do away with human rights abuses and economic injustice and dictatorship and the like.
+I told the Colombian guerrillas something very similar to what I told the FMLN guerrillas: Your problem with the United States is not that you're trying to do away with human rights abuses and economic injustice and stolen elections.
 The problem is that you want to achieve all the changes through violent struggle, as opposed to embracing democracy.
 And both the FARC and the Salvadorans went into a process where they made that transition.

-And also I reinforced my belief that you have to treat your adversaries or your friends with respect.
-You have to tell them the truth, be honest with them, admit when they're right, not assume that everything that they say is evil because you’re the enemy.
-You have to listen to their narrative, even if you don't buy all the gestures they make or the conclusion.
+The Central American peace process also reinforced my belief that you have to treat your adversaries with respect.
+You have to tell them the truth, be honest with them, admit when they're right, not assume that everything that they say is evil because they’re the enemy.
 You have to accept that they have a narrative that is relevant.
 It's about repression and that they suffered from repression.

 Going back to Colombia, could you briefly walk us through what your initial negotiating strategy was heading into your involvement with the negotiations?

-You mentioned a couple of the main sticking points in the Colombian negotiations–things like transitional justice and protection for combatants after the negotiations.
+You mentioned a couple of the main sticking points in the Colombian negotiations as being things like transitional justice and protection for combatants after the negotiations.
 Could you walk us through how those issues or those sticking points were resolved?

-What do you consider the main turning point in the negotiations?
+What do you consider the main turning point in sort of the negotiations?

 Well, there were many turning points.
 Negotiation is in significant part a matter of confidence building between the two sides.
 These are people who've been killing each other for 52 years—to get them to trust each other and to make an agreement or compromise was no easy task.